 Types of Men's Hiking Boots

 Hot weather day hiking?
 The Merrell Moab 2 Ventilator Mid, at 2.4 lbs, is incredibly lightweight and breathable, but offers meager performance in support, water resistance, and durability.
 If you are hiking predominantly in hot and dry climates, the lack of waterproofness will allow your feet to breathe better and will allow the boot to dry faster.
 Powering out miles day after day, with a heavy pack in the soggy North Cascades?
 The Asolo Power Matic 200 GV, weighing 4.125 lbs, is stable, durable, and extremely waterproof, but isn't very nimble.
 While we consider both of these models to be "hiking boots" they occupy complete opposite ends of the spectrum and are noticeably different from each other.

 Hiking boots are commonly categorized into three groups — lightweight, midweight, and heavyweight categories — according to their weight, ankle stability, and the foot support provided.
 This classification system is a helpful starting point to find the appropriate type of boot for your hiking needs.

 Today's hiking world seems to be trending toward lightweight boots, as heavyweight boots are now seen much less frequently on trails.
-As technology for boots and backpacking gear, in general, becomes more weight-efficient, the need for big and burly boots is decreasing.
+As the technology for boots and backpacking gear, in general, becomes more weight-efficient, the need for big and burly boots is decreasing.
 Even some midweight hikers are advertised as "lightweight" by their manufacturers in an attempt to fit this inclination.
 Our selection of boots for this review includes the most popular lightweight and midweight hikers to reflect this market trend.